-In patients with mild to moderate renal insufficiency the same dosing regimen can be used as in patients with normal renal function with careful patient monitoring.
+In patients with mild to moderate renal insufficiency, the same dosing regimen can be used as in patients with normal renal function with careful patient monitoring.
 These data have been confirmed in clinical trials.

-Patients at risk of hypoglycaemia:
+Patients at risk of hypoglycaemia

-- Undernourished or malnourished, - Severe or poorly compensated endocrine disorders (hypopituitarism, hypothyroidism, Adrenocorticotrophic insufficiency), - Withdrawal of prolonged and/or high dose corticosteroid therapy, - Severe vascular disease (severe coronary heart disease, severe carotid impairment, diffuse vascular disease);
+- · Undernourished or malnourished, - Severe or poorly compensated endocrine disorders (hypopituitarism, hypothyroidism, adrenocorticotrophic insufficiency), - Withdrawal of prolonged and/or high dose corticosteroid therapy, - Severe vascular disease (severe coronary heart disease, severe carotid impairment, diffuses vascular disease).

-It is recommended that the minimum daily starting dose of 30 mg is used.
+It is recommended that the minimum daily starting dose of 40-80 mg is used.

-Pediatric population
+Paediatric population

-The safety and efficacy of DIAMICRON MR in children and adolescents have not been established.

-No data are available in children.
+The safety and efficacy of Gliclazide 80 mg in children and adolescents have not been established.
+No data are available.

-4.3 Contraindications
+4.3 Contraindications: